subfission/securicons/README.md

 - Filenames: {tool}_{dimentsion}.{filetype}

 All fields are lowercase
-Tool: the lowercase name of the tool
+- Tool: the lowercase name of the tool
-Dimension: either 128 or 256 (in pixels)
+- Dimension: either 128 or 256 (in pixels)
-Filetype: png, svg, or jpg
+- Filetype: png, svg, or jpg

+## MIT License
+Yes, everything is open-source and fair-game to use as needed.
+Please be sure to contribute back with some icons you've discovered or made too.
+The more, the merrier.